-The Statement of Comprehensive Income shows an operating profit for the year of

-After interest, gift aid and distributions from jointly controlled entities the Company made a loss before taxation of
+Statement of Comprehensive Income shows an operating loss for the year £90k (2023 - £32k profit).
+After interest, gift aid and distributions from jointly controlled entities the Company made a profit before taxation of £160k (2023 - £1,301k loss).

-(2022 - £1,188k profit).

 The Company holds one shared ownership property.